enemonsieur/offis_repo/PROJECTS/Writing Copies.md

 ad to learn them.
 Also ads and content written as lists, or “listicles,” which look more like editorial content, are You can use the How to
 ##  the 4U's formula

+# 4U's: for clickbait headlines
+- Urgent: Make $100,000 working from home this year”
+has a greater sense of urgency than “Make $100,000 working from home.”
+Once
+the offer period is over, the offer is no longer available.
+- Unique:
+The powerful headline either says something new or, if it says something the reader has heard  before, says it in a new and fresh way.
+For example, “Why Japanese women have beautiful skin” was the headline in an e-mail promoting a Japanese bath kit.
+This is different from the typical “Save 10% on Japanese
+Bath Kits.”
+- Ultra-specific: Examples: “What never to eat on an airplane,” “Bills it’s okay to pay late, and “Best time to file for a tax refund.”
+- Useful: The strong subject line appeals to the reader’s self-interest by offering a benefit.
+In the headline “An Invitation to Ski & Save,” the benefit is saving money.

+=> Check how much does your headline does in all of those parts on a scale to 1 to 4.
+You gotta reach at least 9/16, with 3 or more on all of them.
+If they are, then the headline is clickbait.